ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ### Safe live-reindex

 Live-reindexing is a potentially dangerous process because it deletes the old indices after a successful reindexing.
-If you have a bug in the transform block or any issue with the `app_id` (mentioned above) you risk to lose part of the old index.
+If you have a bug in the transform block or any issue with the `app_id` (mentioned above), or you use multiple times any of the 3 reindexing methods without deploying, __you may lose part of the indices or corrupt them__.
 For that reasons you should always backup your indices before proceed, or at least dump the data with the `flex:backup:dump` task.
 That's very important especially with `Flex::ActiveModel` models, that don't have the data mirrored in a DB.
 Besides, this is a very new implementation that has not been tested very well yet, so please, do backup your indices before proceed.